 The City of Boston is filled with so much history, stunning architecture, culture, and uniqueness which will surely amaze you.

 I visited Boston not expecting to be too impressed but I was pleasantly surprised how much I loved the city.
-Because I had such a fantastic time on our weekend trip, Boston became one of my favourite cities in the USA.
+Because I had such a fantastic time spending a weekend in Boston, Boston became one of my favourite cities in the USA.

-My love for the city is what spurred me to create the ultimate 2 days in Boston itinerary.
+My love for the city is what spurred me to create the ultimate weekend in Boston itinerary.
 My itinerary consists of a map including destinations such as restaurants, historical sites, parks and much more.

-So keep reading to get the perfect two-day experience in Boston!
+So keep reading to get the perfect 2-day Boston itinerary!

 Note: We did a LOT of walking so make sure to bring some comfy shoes if you’re following this itinerary.
 The only area we did not walk to was the Sam Adams Brewery Tour.